-The traction drive electrical circuit consists of the traction drive motor, controller, handle bar buttons, potentiometer and the reverse switch.
-When you engage the handlebar button it sends a signal to the controller and the controller then energizes the traction motor propelling the machine forward.
-When the reverse switch is engaged it sends 2 signals to the controller.
-One signal instructing the machine to move backwards and one signal instructing it to move.
+The traction drive electrical circuit consists of the traction drive motor, controller, foot pedal and the reverse switch.
+When you depress the foot pedal it sends a signal to the controller and the controller then energizes the traction motor propelling the machine forward.
+When the reverse switch is engaged it sends a signal to the controller to move backwards when the foot pedal is depressed.
 The controller then energizes the drive motor to propel the machine in reverse.
-Both the forward and reverse speeds are regulated by the potentiometer located on the control panel.
-The controller has internal protection for the drive motor.
+Both the forward and reverse speeds are regulated by the potentiometer located in the foot pedal.
+The controller has internal protection for the drive motor to prevent it from climbing too steep of a hill.
 It will slow the machine down if the traction motor draws too many amps for more than 60 seconds.
 If the overload continues the controller will shut off the motor and show a diagnostic code on the LCD display.
 The motor can be damaged if repeatedly overloaded in a short time.
 The average amp draw for transport is 7-9 amps at full speed with all other functions off.